Batch-of-Thought: Cross-Instance Learning for Enhanced LLM Reasoning: Introduction

 We introduce \textbf{Batch-of-Thought (BoT)}, a training-free framework that processes related queries jointly to enable cross-instance learning and comparative reasoning.
 Our key insight is that batch-level reasoning unlocks mutual information gain unavailable in isolated processing.
 By treating queries as a cohort rather than independent instances, BoT enables comparative analysis, reasoning pattern identification, and distributional uncertainty calibration.

 To illustrate this principle, consider fraud detection: evaluating a single seller in isolation provides limited signal.
 Examining a cohort simultaneously reveals recurring suspicious patterns, distinguishes legitimate domain practices from genuine anomalies, and enables comparative evidence assessment.
-This principle mirrors James–Stein estimation~\cite{james1961quadratic, stein1956inadmissibility, efron1977steinsparadox}: pooling information across similar instances improves individual estimates through shrinkage toward the cohort distribution (see Appendix~\ref{sec:theory} for theoretical analysis).
+This principle mirrors James–Stein estimation~\cite{james1961estimation, stein1956inadmissibility, efron1977stein}: pooling information across similar instances improves individual estimates through shrinkage toward the cohort distribution (see Appendix~\ref{sec:theory} for theoretical analysis).

-We instantiate BoT within a multi-agent reflection architecture~\cite{madaan2023selfrefine, shinn2023reflexion}, termed \textbf{BoT-R}, though the principle generalizes to other frameworks including Plan-and-Act~\cite{Erdogan2025PlanAndAct} and Multi-Agent Debate~\cite{Du2023MultiAgentDebate, Liang2023MAD}.
+We instantiate BoT within a multi-agent reflection architecture~\cite{madaan2023self, shinn2023reflexion}, termed \textbf{BoT-R}, though the principle generalizes to other frameworks including Plan-and-Act~\cite{erdogan2025plan} and Multi-Agent Debate~\cite{du2024improving, liang2024encouraging}.
 In BoT-R, an Actor generates answer-rationale pairs for a batch of queries, then a Reflector performs joint evaluation through comparative analysis—identifying inconsistencies, extracting shared domain knowledge, assessing relative quality, and suggesting refinements.
 This approach simultaneously improves reasoning quality and computational efficiency by amortizing reflection overhead across the batch.
 We summarize our main contributions as follows:

-\begin{enumerate} \item We propose \textbf{Batch-of-Thought (BoT)}, a training-free method that enhances LLM reasoning by processing related queries as cohesive batches, enabling cross-instance learning unavailable in isolated processing. \item We instantiate BoT in a reflection-based multi-agent system and conduct experiments across six benchmarks and three model families, demonstrating consistent accuracy improvements and \textbf{46.9\%} average cost reduction. \item We theoretical and experimental analyze how task characteristics and batch composition influence BoT's effectiveness, revealing that interpretive domains benefit substantially from comparative reasoning while symbolic tasks require careful batch design. \item We introduce the \textbf{Seller Fraud Detection} benchmark for evaluating agentic reasoning in high-stakes scenarios, which we will publicly release. \end{enumerate}
+\begin{enumerate} \item We propose \textbf{Batch-of-Thought (BoT)}, a training-free method that enhances LLM reasoning by processing related queries as cohesive batches, enabling cross-instance learning unavailable in isolated processing. \item We instantiate BoT in a reflection-based multi-agent system and conduct experiments across six benchmarks and three model families, demonstrating consistent accuracy improvements and \textbf{46.9\%} average cost reduction. \item We theoretically and experimentally analyze how task characteristics and batch composition influence BoT's effectiveness, revealing that interpretive domains benefit substantially from comparative reasoning while symbolic tasks require careful batch design. \end{enumerate}